-“Strong Buy” – Lady Trader says when an analyst puts a “strong buy” or “outperform” “strong buy” on a stock, they believe the stock will outperform the market significantly.
+“Strong Buy” – When an analyst puts a “strong buy” or “outperform” “strong buy” on a stock, they believe the stock will outperform the market significantly.
 It means it’s one of their top recommendations.
 The price target indicates where the analyst thinks the stock will trade in the next 12-18 months.
 Any upgrade of a stock, that has a short position, even if not many people buy the analyst reason’s, would automatically get squeezed.

 For example, when Chuck Sr and his friends block buy Cross Co shares in Episode 4 Short Squeeze, they also have an analyst upgrade the stock to a “strong buy” with a $90 price target.That alone would move a stock.
 And this was Chuck Sr’s “short squeeze” play against Axe.